Auto Transformer: Definition, Diagram, Working, Advantages & Disadvantages

 Therefore, an auto transformer transforms electrical energy both electrically and magnetically.

-Let us now discuss the theory of autotransformers to understand how it works.
+Let us now discuss the working principle of autotransformers to understand how it works.

 A circuit diagram of a typical autotransformer is depicted in the following figure.